Met0o/Papyrus/README.md

 4. The application will be available at http://localhost:5000/ and the UI at http://localhost:8501/.

-5. Once containers are up and running, connect to the postgres from terminal/docker or your db client of choice and run:
+5. Once the containers are active, connect to `Postgres` through the terminal, Docker, or your preferred database client to enable the `pgvector` extension:

 ```bash
 CREATE EXTENSION vector;